secretstartups/handbook/support/managers/change-management.html.md

 * It aligns well with our Transparency value

 ### Communicating a Global Change Proposal
-Once you’ve determined that your intended change must be global, engage the leadership team in a conversation through your issue and through a full agenda topic in the [leadership sync meeting](/handbook/support/managers/#organization-of-support-leadership-meetings):
+Engage the leadership team in a conversation through your issue and through a full agenda topic in the [leadership sync meeting](/handbook/support/managers/#organization-of-support-leadership-meetings):
 * Describe the problem you’re working to solve
 * Let the team know if you are the DRI, or are seeking a DRI